learning-zone/angular-basics/unit-testing-questions.md

 </div>

 #### Q. What Is Karma?
 What Is the Use in Angular?
+Manually running Jasmine tests by refreshing a browser tab repeatedly in different browsers every-time we edit some code can become tiresome.

+Karma is a tool which lets us spawn browsers and run jasmine tests inside of them all from the command line.
+The results of the tests are also displayed on the command line.

+Karma can also watch your development files for changes and re-run the tests automatically.

+Karma lets us run jasmine tests as part of a development tool chain which requires tests to be runnable and results inspectable via the command line.

+It’s not necessary to know the internals of how Karma works.
+When using the Angular CLI it handles the configuration for us and for the rest of this section we are going to run the tests using only Jasmine.

 #### Q. What Is Jasmine?
 What Is the Use in Angular?
 Jasmine is a javascript testing framework that supports a software development practice called `Behaviour Driven Development`, or `BDD` for short.
 It’s a specific flavour of `Test Driven Development (TDD)`.